Ottoman clothing: Ottoman influence on Western female dress

 Another area where the Ottomans influenced female Western dress was in layering.
 Initially, layering had a practical use for the ancestors of the Ottoman Empire, who were pastoral nomads and horse riders, and needed to wear layers to adapt to changing temperatures.
-But as the Ottoman Empire came into being, the layering of garments would distinguish one's gender, class, or rank within particular communities, while also displaying many sumptuous fabrics, thus signaling one's wealth and status.
+As the Ottoman Empire came into being, the layering of garments would distinguish one's gender, class, or rank within particular communities, while also displaying many sumptuous fabrics, thus signaling one's wealth and status.
 Layering also had spiritual significance.
-For instance, in Islamic art, layering different patterns represents a spiritual metaphor of the divine order that seems to be incomprehensible, but is actually planned and meaningful.
+In Islamic art, layering different patterns represents a spiritual metaphor of the divine order that seems to be incomprehensible, but is actually planned and meaningful.

 In Europe, in the 16th century, skirts began to have a layered appearance.
 Previous to the 16th century, skirts were slit only at the bottom, but now, the slit bisected the front of the skirt to reveal a contrasting layer underneath.
 Often, the underlayer would coordinate with a layered sleeve.
-Hanging sleeves were also a European concept that was derived from the Ottomans, although they arrived in Europe much earlier than layered skirts.
-In the 12th century, religious and scholarly peoples would wear coats that had hanging sleeves, similar to Turkish-style outer kaftans.
-These hanging sleeves meant one could see the second layer of fabric underneath the outer layer.
-Although hanging sleeves had been present in Europe since the 12th century, they did not escape Lady Mary Montague's fascination in the 18th century.
-In a letter dated 10 March 1717, she wrote to the Countess of Marabout Hafiz (Hafsa) Sultan, a woman who was a favorite of the deposed Sultan Mustafa: "But her dress was something so surprisingly rich, that I cannot forbear describing it to you.
+Similarly, sleeves which allowed the second layer of fabric underneath to be seen were influenced by the concept featured in Ottoman garments, although layered and hanging sleeves arrived in Europe much earlier than layered skirts.
+In the 12th century, just as academic interest in Islamic scholarship was emerging in Europe, clerics began to wear both the shorter-sleeved outer garments on top, reminiscent of those on Turkish-style outer kaftans; and coats with hanging sleeves, the European tippet, very like the Turkic style designed to display rich fabrics beneath.
+Construction of these layer-revealing sleeves were quite different from the Turkic ones, however.
+Present in Europe since the 12th century, they were still of note in the account given by Lady Mary Montague in the 18th century: In a letter dated 10 March 1717, she wrote to the Countess of Marabout Hafiz (Hafsa) Sultan, a woman who was a favorite of the deposed Sultan Mustafa: "But her dress was something so surprisingly rich, that I cannot forbear describing it to you.
 She wore a vest called donalmá, which differs from a caftan by long sleeves and folding over the bottom.
 It was of purple cloth, straight to her shape, and thick-set on each side, down to her feet, and round the sleeves, with pearls of the best water, of the same size as their buttons commonly are."